+Before the suspension of practical cooperation with Russia, opportunities for logistics cooperation were pursued on both the civlian and military side, including areas such as air transport, air-to-air refueling, medical services and water purification.
 Meetings and seminars have focused on establishing a sound foundation of mutual understanding in the field of logistics by promoting information sharing in areas such as logistic policies, doctrine, structures and lessons learned.
-Opportunities for practical cooperation are being explored in areas such as air transport, air-to-air refuelling, medical services, and water purification.

 NATO and Russia have been cooperating since 1996 to develop a capacity for joint action in response to civil emergencies, such as earthquakes and floods, and to coordinate detection and prevention of disasters before they occur.
 Moreover, it was a Russian proposal that led to the establishment in 1998 of the Euro-Atlantic Disaster Response Coordination Centre, which coordinates responses to disasters among all countries of the Euro-Atlantic Partnership Council (the 28 NATO members and 22 partner countries).

 Under the NRC, a key focus of cooperation in this area has been to develop capabilities to manage the consequences of terrorist attacks.
 Two disaster-response exercises held in Russia (Bogorodsk, 2002, and Kaliningrad, 2004) and another in Italy, in 2006, have resulted in concrete recommendations for consequence management.
 Another table top consequence-management exercise was hosted by Norway in 2010.
-Current work is focused on risk reduction, capacity building and cooperation in the area of civil preparedness and consequence management related to high visibility events.
+More recent work has been focused on risk reduction, capacity building and cooperation in the area of civil preparedness and consequence management related to high visibility events.

 Russia has been actively engaged within the framework of the NATO Science for Peace and Security (SPS) Programme since 1992.
 The SPS Programme enables close collaboration on issues of common interest to enhance the security of NATO and partner countries.
 By facilitating international efforts, in particular with a regional focus, the Programme seeks to address emerging security challenges, support NATO-led operations and advance early warning and forecast for the prevention of disasters and crises.

-Today, scientists and experts from Russia are working to address a wide range of security issues, notably in the fields of defence against chemical, biological, radiological and nuclear (CBRN) agents, mine detection and counter-terrorism (including explosives detection such as the STANDEX project mentioned above).
+Scientists and experts from Russia seek to address a wide range of security issues, notably in the fields of defence against chemical, biological, radiological and nuclear (CBRN) agents, mine detection and counter-terrorism (including explosives detection such as the STANDEX project mentioned above).
 Areas for cooperation are identified in the NRC and a concrete Action Plan developed to carry out activities.
-One such activity includes a project to develop solutions for effective oil spill management in the southeastern Baltic.
-Most recently, an SPS multi-year research initiative was launched in June 2013 to establish a continuous risk monitoring assessment network that will observe munitions dump sites in the Baltic Sea (MODUM).
+One activity includes a project to develop solutions for effective oil spill management in the southeastern Baltic.
+An SPS multi-year research initiative was launched in June 2013 to establish a continuous risk monitoring assessment network that will observe munitions dump sites in the Baltic Sea (MODUM).
 Such sites represent a major environmental and security hazard in the region.